Frequently Asked Questions

 Esterilsol™ is Ark Sciences' product for international markets.
 Esterilsol™ is now registered in four countries and pending approval in key markets around the world.
 It is approved for all dogs over 3 months of age in Mexico.
 Over the last four years, Ark Sciences has utilized Esterilsol™ extensively in Mexico in dogs three months and older to assess its efficacy as well as refining and improving the injection technique to minimize reactions.

 In early 2011, Ark Sciences having acquired full rights to the intellectual property for Neutersol, started to set up a US manufacturing site..
-This manufacturing facility is expected to be FDA approved in 2013.
+This manufacturing facility is expected to start supplying commercial product by February 2014.
 Initial focus will be on non-profit animal shelters and high volume spay/neuter clinics at a game-changing low price.

 Why did you not win the Found Animals Michelson Prize of $25M for your technology?